Introduction to Blackjack

 - These features and rules apply to both terrestrial casinos and online games alike.

 - Between 5 and 7 sevens, players take their seats around the outer edge of a semi-circle shaped table.
 The dealer stands in the ‘arc’ of the table where he represents the house and controls the game, almost like a referee.

 - The number of card decks used in a game can vary from table to table but generally, vary between 1 and 8 decks.
 The lower the number of card decks used, the greater the player’s edge/advantage in the game.

 - As stated previously, the chips are kept in the demarcated betting box before each seat.
 Any chips outside that box are considered wagers/bets.

-- The dealer will proceed to deal 2 cards to each player from left to right direction.
-The furthermost left position is called ‘first base’ and furthest position to the right is called ‘third base’.
+- The dealer will proceed to deal 2 cards to each player from the left to the right direction.
+The furthermost left position is called ‘first base’ and the furthest position to the right is called ‘third base’.
 All cards are dealt face up.